-The law states that certain express terms must be put in writing and handed to the employee in the form of a written statement of particulars within one month of starting work.
+The law states that certain express terms must be put in writing and handed to the employee in the form of a written statement of particulars on or before their work start date .

 There are other contractual terms called 'implied' terms.
 These are not expressly or explicitly stated because, in the main, they are fairly obvious to both parties to the contract of employment.

 Occasionally, the courts will imply a term in a contract of employment where an important term has been left out.